angelitaooo/contacts/README.md

 ## NPM Commands
 - `npm start` start the server on port 3000
-- `npm deps` run it after installing a package
+- `npm run deps` run it after installing a package

 ## Screens
 #### Profile